 Flight Club 502 is a leadership development program that uses lessons in aviation to develop STEM, entrepreneurship (decision making), leadership skills and patriotism.
-Members are also able to learn how to fly!
+Members can also learn how to fly!

 Because we are a youth nonprofit we are able to learn to fly at a reduced price.
 The youth members need to take good care of the airplanes, the club and participate in club outreach.
 Typical flight training at a flight school would cost around $150 per hour to rent a plane plus instructor rates.
 At flight club the Cessna 150 is $68 per hour and the 172 is $100 per hour (the actual operating cost).
 The instructors are $35 per hour to be paid directly.

-SCHOLARSHIPS are available: contact Mr. Allen and Captain Rice if you want to apply for scholarships.
+PARTIAL FLIGHT SCHOLARSHIPS are available: Contact Mr. Allen and Captain Rice if you want to apply for a partial scholarship.
 Bruce.Allen@flightclub502.org

 Stage 1: Solo Flight: See Sporty’s Private Pilot Syllabus